 A fuss-free recipe for instant pot stuffed pepper soup using 2 secret ingredients.
 Full of flavors this hearty pressure cooker soup is the perfect weeknight meal!

 Instant Pot stuffed pepper soup is a great meal to make when you want to feed a crowd.

-However, this Instant pot unstuffed pepper soup yields up to 8 portions (or very generous 6) which makes it perfect for large families, or gatherings.
+However, this instant pot unstuffed pepper soup yields up to 8 portions (or a very generous 6) which makes it perfect for large families or gatherings.